code4me/4me-sdk-csharp/README.md

 Filtering and field selection require references to fields.
 All endpoints and fields are in snake case; the BaseHandler will convert camel case to snake case.

 #### Multi-token support
 The BaseHandler supports the usage of multiple authentication tokens.
 The amount of API request is limited to 3600 request per hour, which in some cases in not enough.
-When multiple tokens are used the BaseHandler will always use the token with the highest remaining request value.
+When multiple tokens are used, the BaseHandler will always use the token with the highest remaining request value.
 More information about Rate Limiting can be found on the [4me developer website](https://developer.4me.com/v1/#rate-limiting).

 #### Response timing
 The 4me REST API limits the amount of requests to 10 per second.
 The BaseHandler will keep track of the response time and lock the process to make sure it takes at lease 116 milliseconds per request.